Transverse Myelitis After Flu Vaccine

 How is Transverse Myelitis Diagnosed?

-If you experience any of the aforementioned symptoms of TM following a flu shot or other vaccine, especially if they grow in severity at a quick rate, see your doctor immediately.
-Your doctor will run certain tests to such Magnetic Resonance Imaging ("MRI") or Computerized Tomography ("CT") scan, lumbar puncture / spinal tap (higher amount of white blood cells in the fluid could be a sign of infection), or Blood work to check you symptoms.
+There are ways to relieve flu shot side effects, but if you experience any of the aforementioned symptoms of TM following a flu shot or other vaccine, especially if they grow in severity quickly, see your doctor immediately.
+Your doctor will run certain tests such as a Magnetic Resonance Imaging ("MRI") or Computerized Tomography ("CT") scan, lumbar puncture / spinal tap (a higher amount of white blood cells in the fluid could be a sign of infection), or Blood work to check your symptoms.

 What is the Treatment for transverse myelitis?